-In fiscal year 2014, the Company determined that the NoranTel trade name would be phased out over a one year period and therefore started to amortize the intangible asset over its remaining useful life.
-In the fourth quarter of fiscal year 2014, indicators of impairment were present with the declining revenue from legacy products in the Westell segment and the Company performed an evaluation to test intangible assets related to those products for recoverability.
-The Company concluded that the transmission product technology intangible acquired with the NoranTel acquisition was impaired.
-A \$245,000 charge resulted recorded in intangible amortization expense to reduce the value of the asset to \$205,000 which will be amortized over the remaining useful life of two years.
-The Company determined that indicators of impairment related to the ANTONE and current year Kentrox and CSI acquisitions were not present.
-During the years ended March 31, 2013 and 2012, no impairment existed with respect to the Company's intangible assets with determinable lives and no significant changes to the remaining useful lives were necessary.
+In fiscal year 2014, the Company determined that the Noran Tel trade name would be phased out over a one year period and therefore started to amortize the intangible asset over its remaining useful life.
+Indicators of impairment were present with the declining revenue from legacy products in the Westell segment and the Company performed an evaluation to test intangible assets related to those products for recoverability.
+The Company concluded that the transmission product technology intangible acquired with the Noran Tel acquisition was impaired.
+A \$0.2 million charge resulted recorded in intangible amortization expense to reduce the value of the asset to \$0.2 million which will be amortized over the remaining useful life of two years.